radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-5-0.md

 The following issues have been identified in this release and will be addressed in a future release:

 - [API-4420]: During migration import from v7.4.21 to v8.4.0, an IllegalStateException error "(Expected state [STARTED] was [STOPPED])" is logged in PathChildrenCache.
 The migration itself completes successfully despite the error.
--Custom data sources (Entra ID, SCIM2, Okta, Kafka, etc.) continue to log to vds_server.log and do not write to their dedicated per-data source log files.
+- Custom data sources (Entra ID, SCIM2, Okta, Kafka, etc.) continue to log to vds_server.log and do not write to their dedicated per-data source log files.
 Only custom data sources built with the new Connector SDK write to their dedicated per-data source log file.

 For known issues reported after the release, please see the Radiant Logic Knowledge Base: